 Symbols represent major park features & activities.
 Blue icons mean some/all are ADA accessible.

 Succor Creek State Natural Area lies in a deep, rocky canyon and is a remote haven for rock hounds and wildlife watchers.
 Limited souvenir collecting by rock hounds is permitted in the park.
 A rough 15 mile dirt road leads from Oregon 201 to the park, which has a walk-in primitive camping and day-use areas on the east side of the creek.
-You will find six primitive sites on the west side of the creek.
+You will find eight primitive sites on the west side of the creek.
 No water is available.

 The Succor Creek Bridge in Succor Creek State Natural Area is open to pedestrians.
 The bridge is not open to vehicles or ATVs.